MicrosoftDocs/azure-docs/articles/attestation/quickstart-powershell.md

 Follow the below steps to create and configure an attestation provider using Azure PowerShell.
 See [Overview of Azure PowerShell](/powershell/azure/?view=azps-2.8.0&viewFallbackFrom=azps-2.4.0) for information on how to install and run Azure PowerShell.

-Minimum version of Az modules required to support attestation specific operations:
+Minimum version of Az modules required to support attestation operations:
 - Az 4.5.0
 - Az.Accounts 1.9.2
 - Az.Attestation 0.1.8